NVIDIA/cuda-quantum/Overview.md

 # Architecture Overview

 This document give a high-level overview of the CUDA Quantum codebase.
-If you want to familiarize yourself with the code on this repo, this is the document for you.
+If you want to familiarize yourself with the code on this repository, this is the document for you.

 ## Bird's Eye View